alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-04-long-and-cross-profiles.md

 \\[ R_h = \frac{A}{P} \\]

-Where \\(R_h\\) is the hydraulic radius, \\(A\\) is the cross sectional area of the channel and \\(P\\) is the wetted perimeter of the channel.
+Where \\(R_h\\) is the hydraulic radius, \\(A\\) is the cross-sectional area of the channel and \\(P\\) is the wetted perimeter of the channel.
 The wetted perimeter is the length of the river’s bed and banks that is in contact with the water.

 A large hydraulic radius is more efficient because it means that a smaller proportion of the river’s water is in contact with the bed & banks so there is less friction.
 The ideal channel shape for a large hydraulic radius would be a narrow and deep channel.
 Wide and shallow channels are less efficient and have a smaller hydraulic radius.

 Here’s an example of calculating the hydraulic radius.
-Consider the two channel cross sections below:
+Consider the two channel cross-sections below:

 ![][channel-efficiency-example-diagram]

-The cross sectional area of channel A is 20m<sup>2</sup> and its wetted perimeter is 14m so its hydraulic radius is 1.4.
-For channel B, the cross sectional area is 16m<sup>2</sup> and its wetted perimeter is 12m meaning that its hydraulic radius is 1.3.
+The cross-sectional area of channel A is 20m<sup>2</sup> and its wetted perimeter is 14m so its hydraulic radius is 1.4.
+For channel B, the cross-sectional area is 16m<sup>2</sup> and its wetted perimeter is 12m meaning that its hydraulic radius is 1.3.
 Channel A has the larger hydraulic radius so it’s the more efficient channel.
 We could have guessed that channel A is the more efficient channel without working out the hydraulic radius because it’s deeper and narrower than channel B.

 ### Channel Roughness